 Bowel distention often accompanies mechanical obstruction.
 Distention is due to the accumulation of fluids in the bowel lumen, an increase in intraluminal pressure with enhanced peristaltic contractions, and air swallowing.
 When intraluminal pressure exceeds capillary and venous pressure in the bowel wall, absorption and lymphatic drainage decrease, the bowel becomes ischemic, and septicemia and bowel necrosis can develop.
 Shock ensues rapidly.
 Mortality is high if bowel obstruction has progressed to this degree.
 This sequence of events may occur more rapidly in a closed-loop obstruction with no proximal escape for bowel contents.
 Examples of closed-loop obstruction include an incarcerated hernia and complete colon obstruction in the presence of a closed ileocecal valve.

 Small bowel obstruction accounts for most bowel obstructions.
-The most common ...
+The most common cause ...